Generic selectors

 Boulogne Boys

-Widely acknowledged as one of the oldest Ultra groups in France, the Boulogne Boys were best known for their chants, flares and unwavering support of the side – all key ingredients for an effective group.
+The Boulogne Boys are recognised as one of the oldest Ultra groups in France.
+They are best known for their chants, flares, and unwavering support for the team, which are essential elements of an effective supporter group.

-Unfortunately, in the 1990s the group became increasingly more violent, with political views taking more of a precedent within its mantra – eventually resulting in a war against another PSG Ultra group, spanning multiple years.
+Unfortunately, in the 1990s, the group became increasingly more violent, with political views taking more of a precedent within its mantra – eventually resulting in a war against another PSG Ultra group, spanning multiple years.

 Supras Auteuil